rbbrdckybk/dream-factory/README.md

 ```
 !STRENGTH = 0.75
 ```
+You may also specify a range (e.g. !STRENGTH = 0.55 - 0.75) and a random value within your range will be chosen when the prompt is executed.
 #### !CKPT_FILE
 Sets the model to use.
 Any custom models should be installed to the appropriate models directory of your auto1111 installation.
 You can press ctrl+h or click the help icon at the top right corner of the editor to see a reference list of available models (click on a model to copy it to the clipboard so that you can easily paste it into the editor).
 Setting this to nothing will default back to whatever model you have set in your config.txt file (if you haven't set a default, setting this to nothing won't do anything!).